opnsense/docs/source/development/architecture.rst

 actions defined in it’s own configuration directory (“/usr/local/opnsense/service/conf/actions\_\*.conf”).

-Currently there are two types of services implemented in the daemon:
+Currently there are four types of services implemented in the daemon:

--  script : execute external (rc) scripts
+-  script : execute external (rc) scripts, report back success or failure
+-  script_output: execute external scripts, report back their contents, usually in json format
+-  stream_output: open streams to backend components
--  inline : perform inline actions which are part of configd, currently only template generation.
+-  inline : perform inline actions which are part of configd, most notable template generation and maintanance.

 |
 | Template generation is handled by Jinja2 (http://jinja.pocoo.org/),